Clive Dunn: Early life

 Born in Brixton, south London, Robert Bertram Dunn was the son of actor parents, and the cousin of actress Gretchen Franklin.
 Dunn was educated at Sevenoaks School in Kent, an independent school for boys (now co-educational).
 After leaving school, Dunn studied at the independent Italia Conti Academy of Theatre Arts in London.

 He had a few small film roles in the 1930s.
 While still attending school, he appeared with Will Hay in the films Boys Will Be Boys (1935), and Good Morning, Boys (1937).
 In 1939, he was the stage manager for a touring production entitled The Unseen Menace.
 However, the detective play was not a success because the billed star of the show, Terence De Marney, did not appear on stage and his dialogue was supplied by a gramophone recording.

 Military service

 With the outbreak of the Second World War, Dunn joined the British Army in 1940.
 He served as a trooper in the 4th Queen's Own Hussars.
-The regiment was posted to the Middle East arriving on 31 December 1940 and as part of the 1st Armoured Brigade in the 6th Australian Infantry Division which fought in the Greek Campaign.
-Dunn fought in the rearguard action at the Corinth canal in April 1941.
-The regiment was forced to surrender after it was overrun and Dunn was among 400 men (including all the regiment's senior officers) who were taken as prisoners of war.

-Dunn was held as a POW in Austria for the next four years.
+The regiment was posted to the Middle East arriving on 31 December 1940 and as part of the 1st Armoured Brigade supporting the 6th Australian Infantry Division that fought in the Greek Campaign.
+Dunn fought in the rearguard action at the Corinth Canal, in April 1941.
+The regiment was forced to surrender after it was overrun and Dunn was among 400 men who were taken prisoner.
+Dunn was held in Austria for the next four years.
 He remained in the army after the war ended, until finally demobilised in 1947.